DarkWiiPlayer/restia/readme.md

 After submitting a larger change, feel free to add your name to the "contributors.lua" file.
 Please PGP-sign at least that commit though.

+All newly added code should be documented.
+The project uses [LDoc][ldoc] to generate documentation, so its format should be used.

 Changelog
 --------------------------------------------------------------------------------

 ### Development

+- Add `ttable` function for more complex tables
 - Add `vtable` function for vertical tables
 - Add `olist` function for ordered lists
 - Add `ulist` function for unordered lists